Dr. Thomas Petter

 Old Testament Studies, Near Eastern Archaeology

 Born and raised in French-speaking Switzerland, Dr. Petter first came to the U.S. in 1986.
 Prior to teaching at Gordon-Conwell, Dr. Petter was an Assistant Professor of Old Testament at Biblical Seminary in Hatfield, PA.
-Over the past 25 years, he has kept his ties with his alma mater University of the Nations (Youth With A Mission), and has taught at several of the university’s locations in Hawaii and Montana; Germany; France; and Togo, West Africa.
+Over the past 25 years, he has kept his ties with his alma mater University of the Nations (Youth With A Mission), and has taught in the School of Biblical Studies at several of the university’s locations in Hawaii and Montana; Germany; France; and Togo, West Africa.

 Dr. Petter’s scholarly interests and publications include ethnicity in ancient Israel, early Israel in Transjordan, the doctrine of justification, Biblical Hebrew syntax and Hebrew exegesis.
 In addition, he directs the Study Seminar to Israel-Jordan, an in-depth immersion to “3-D Exegesis” by examining the history, archaeology and landscape of the lands of the Bible in situ.
 His most recent academic blog posts include Bible and Interpretation and The Ancient Near East Today.

 - The Restoration of Zion: The Isaianic background to the Pauline doctrine of Justification

 - Beyond the Complementarian/Egalitarian debate: the Patrimonial Blessing of Marriage and Ministry Together (with Dr. Donna Petter)